karanwadhwa03/BootstrapTable/README.md

 Resources.txt File contains All info about How I do It

-If You Like It Make Sure You Also Click The Star
+If You Like It Make Sure You Also Click The Star Button